This guide about EOS Blockchain covers everything from how the project was initiated to how the technology works.

 [caption id="attachment_2030" align="alignnone" width="730"] Source: Steemit[/caption]

 Ethereum still processes about 15 transactions every second, which can be the main obstacle that hinders its global adoption.
-However, it's hasn't been completely developed yet, but the EOS team is working on to increase this number to over a million.
+However, it hasn't been completely developed yet, but the EOS team is working on increasing this number to over a million.

 In Ethereum, not only each block carries 15 transactions, it takes a lot of time for it to reach its destination.

 The technology that bolsters this data process is known as Proof-of-work (PoW).
 They are known to be sluggish, costly, and unsuitable for the environment.

 Proof-of-Work (PoW) is a sort of consensus model.
 There are better alternatives available in the market, such as Proof-of-Stake and Delegated-Proof-of-Stake.

 The team of Ethereum is trying various things to fix this issue-such as off-chain transactions or sharding.
 But, they haven't implemented a solution yet.